 Seeking other victims

-Abusers are rarely ever done and done.
+Abusers are rarely ever just have one victim.
 When a victim has been brave enough to call out the abuser, looking at their interactions with other employees will help with the investigation.

 Willingness to fire the accused

 It is important that companies are not in any way protecting the accused.
-Doing so sends the merge that harassment is condoned and as long as you do your work well you’re saveable.
+Doing so sends the message that harassment is not acceptable and as long as you do your work well you’re saveable.